strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 </code-group>

 ::: warning
-Any types excluded from the transfer will be deleted in your target instance.
+Any types excluded from the transfer will be deleted in your destination instance.
 For example, if you exclude `config` the project configuration in your destination instance will be deleted.
 :::

 ### Managing data transfer with environment variables